 (b) seek comments in relation to the proposed local development plan from any public authority or utility service that the local government considers appropriate.

+(2) The local government —

+(a) must advertise the proposed local development plan by publishing in accordance with clause 87 —

+(i) the proposed local development plan; and

+(ii) a notice of the proposed local development plan; and

+(iii) any accompanying material in relation to the proposed local development plan that the local government considers should be published;

+and

-(2) The local government must advertise the local development plan in one or more of the following ways —
+(b) may also advertise the proposed local development plan by doing either or both of the following —

-(a) by giving notice of the proposed plan to owners and occupiers who, in the opinion of the local government, are likely to be affected by the approval of the plan, including a statement that submissions may be made to the local government by a specified day being a day not less than 14 days from the day on which the notice is given to the person;
+(i) giving notice of the proposed local development plan to owners and occupiers who, in the opinion of the local government, are likely to be affected by the approval of the plan;

-(b) by publishing a notice of the proposed plan in a newspaper circulating in the Scheme area including a statement that submissions may be made to the local government by a specified day being a day not less than 14 days from the day on which the notice is published;

-(c) by publishing a notice of the proposed plan by electronic means in a form approved by the local government CEO including a statement that submissions may be made to the local government by a specified day being a day not less than 14 days from the day on which the notice is published;

-(d) by erection of a sign or signs in a conspicuous place on the land the subject of the proposed plan giving notice of the proposed plan for a period of not less than 14 days from the day on which the sign is erected including on each sign a statement that submissions may be made to the local government by a specified day being a day not less than 14 days from the day on which the sign is erected.
+(ii) erecting a sign or signs in a conspicuous place on the land the subject of the proposed local development plan giving notice of the proposed local development plan.

 (3) Despite subclause (1) the local government may decide not to advertise a local development plan if the local government is satisfied that the plan is not likely to adversely affect any owners or occupiers within the area covered by the plan or an adjoining area.

-(4) The local government —

-(a) must make a local development plan advertised under subclause (1) and the material accompanying it available for public inspection during business hours at the offices of the local government; and
+(4) A notice published or given, or on a sign erected, under subclause (2) in relation to a proposed local development plan must specify —

+(a) the manner and form in which submissions may be made; and

-(b) may publish the local development plan and the material accompanying it on the website of the local government.
+(b) the period for making submissions and the last day of that period.

+(5) The period for making submissions specified in a notice under subclause (4)(b) must not be less than the period of 14 days after the day on which the notice of the proposed local development plan is first published under subclause (2)(a)(ii).

+[Clause 50 amended: SL 2020/252 r.
+64.]

 51. Consideration of submissions

 The local government —